KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Repository name and main js file name is not the same.
 3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-nyc-transit by elaniobro](https://github.com/elaniobro/MMM-nyc-transit)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
-2. Recommendation: Found `uses: actions/checkout@v2` in file `lint.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `lint.yml`: Replace it with v4.
-3. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish-github-packages.yml`: Replace it with v4.
+4. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish-github-packages.yml`: Replace it with v4.
-4. Deprecated: Found `node-version: 16` in file `npm-publish-github-packages.yml`: Update to current version.
+5. Deprecated: Found `node-version: 16` in file `npm-publish-github-packages.yml`: Update to current version.
-5. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish.yml`: Replace it with v4.
+6. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish.yml`: Replace it with v4.
-6. Deprecated: Found `node-version: 16` in file `npm-publish.yml`: Update to current version.
+7. Deprecated: Found `node-version: 16` in file `npm-publish.yml`: Update to current version.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-8. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ObjectBlocks by jimmykh](https://github.com/jimmykh/MMM-ObjectBlocks)